 The IRS generally approves an offer when the amount offered represents the most we can expect to collect within a reasonable period of time.

 How to File an IRS Offer In Compromise

 The IRS Offer package is a long and comprehensive plan.

 This involves disclosing to the IRS every aspect of your finances.
 Therefore, it is best to make sure you are a successful choice before applying for the program.

-An unsuccessful OIC will only expand the statues on your debt collections.
+An unsuccessful OIC will only expand the statutes of your debt collections.

-It also gives the IRS any bit of information they need to implement against you collections.
+It also gives the IRS any bit of information they need to implement against your collections.

 If your OIC is rejected by the IRS, they now know more about your financial situation; including where your money comes from, where your bank accounts are, and what you own.

 If your OIC is refused and the IRS wants to levy you, they know exactly where to go.

 Estimated Time to Complete 360 minutes